 Use FAB in Your Conversation

-Using FAB (Features, Advantages, Benefits, see below for examples) goes something like this, “(F)This giclee print is made on a state-of-the-art 6-color high-quality fine art digital printer by a master printer.
+Using FAB (Features, Advantages, Benefits, goes something like this, “(F)This fine art print is made on a state-of-the-art 6-color high-quality fine art digital printer by a master printer.
 (A)For generational longevity, it is printed using the finest archival inks/dyes and canvas/paper available.
 Although you see it in this size, we can customize to make it smaller or larger to suit your needs.
 (B)You can easily make this piece the focal point of any room you hang it in.
-It is the kind of work you and your family will enjoy for decades to come.”
+I’m sure you and your family will enjoy it for decades to come.”

 These are not quick fix tips.
 But, they can work wonders when you use them properly.